JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-update-ui.md

    * The results of the `greet()` call are stored in the `phrases` variable (`let` in Swift is similar to Kotlin's `val`).
    * The `List` function produces a list of `Text` items.
+   * Xcode will report errors in this `ContentView` implementation if you haven't rebuilt the iOS framework.
+     This is to be expected – proceed to the next step.

-   > If the iOS app reports an import error in the `import Shared` line, try clearing up the environment
+   > If Xcode reports an import error in the `import Shared` line, try clearing up the environment
    > with the **Product | Clean Build Folder** command.
    >
    {type="note"}

-7. Run the app to see the changes:
+6. In Android Studio, start the iOS run configuration to see the changes:

    ![Updated UI of your iOS multiplatform app](first-multiplatform-project-on-ios-2.png){width=300}